zepinglee/citeproc-js/manual/citeproc-doc.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Selecting multi-lingual variants
+Selecting multilingual variants
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For multi-lingual operation, a style may be set to request alternative versions and translations of the ``title`` field, and of the author and other name fields.
+For multilingual operation, a style may be set to request alternative versions and translations of the ``title`` field, and of the author and other name fields.
 There are two methods of setting multilingual
 parameters: via ``default-locale`` (intended primarily for testing) and